 - If you have an above-average size and number of windows.

 Example: If you have a 500 sq ft sun cabin near Texas with many glass windows, you should be looking at 10,000 BTU air conditioners (as recommended).
 It would be best if you were looking at 14,000 BTU portable air conditioners, for example.

 What Does BTU Mean In Air Conditioners (Summary)

 BTU in air conditioners is simple a metric of how much cooling effect that particular AC unit can produce.

-The equation for ‘sq ft to BTU‘ is quite simple – just multiply the sq ft with 20.
+The equation for ‘sq ft to BTU‘ is quite simple – multiply the sq ft with 20.
 That means that a 500 sq ft room needs a 10,000 BTU air conditioner.
-Do make sure, of course, to buy an AC unit that is a bit stronger if you have high ceilings, live in a hot climate and have an above-average sun in those rooms.
+Of course, do make sure to buy an AC unit that is a bit stronger if you have high ceilings, live in a hot climate, and have an above-average sun in those rooms.

-Hope this helps.
-If you have any questions about your particular room or area you’re buying an air conditioner for (and don’t know how many BTU one you should take), you can ask in the comments and we’ll try to give you an answer as soon as possible.
+We hope this helps.
+If you have any questions about your particular room or area you’re buying an air conditioner for (and don’t know how many BTU ones you should take), you can ask in the comments, and we’ll try to give you an answer as soon as possible.